Origen-SDK/o2/python/origen/web/source/guides/developers/releasing_origen.md

 uv --version
 ```

-Configure your Git name and credentials, plus the GitHub token used to dispatch
+Configure your Git identity and export a GitHub token for the short local
-the configured publication workflow:
+commit, tag, and workflow-dispatch phase:

 ```console
 git config user.name "Your Name"